Our code of conduct

 • speaking up and whistleblowing

-Colleagues are also required to approve a Personal Responsibilities Statement.
-This statement confirms they will abide by all the standards set out within our Society policies.
+Colleagues are required to approve Personal Responsibilities Statements.
+These statements confirm they will abide by all the standards set out within our Society policies.

-A separate people risk policy supports the management and mitigation of risks relating to employee relations, diversity and discrimination.
-And there are related risk committees on hand to support where appropriate.
+A separate people risk policy supports the management and mitigation of risks relating to employee relations and diversity and discrimination.
+Our risk committees are on hand to support where appropriate.

 Our e-learning courses also cover conduct risk and rules as specific topics.

-Conduct rules: the regulatory regime that strengthens individual accountability in the financial services sector, and the rules that everyone must adhere to.
-The conduct rules influence our culture, standards and policies, and promote positive behaviours.
+Conduct rules: the minimum standards of individual behaviour in the financial services sector and the rules that everyone must adhere to.
+The conduct rules influence our culture, standards and policies and promote positive behaviours.

-Our policies and standards set out expectations around behaviours and the way we conduct ourselves.
+Our HR policies and standards set out expectations around behaviours and the way we conduct ourselves for our employees and, where appropriate, our temporary workers and contractors.

 • becoming a parent – covering